ateschan/whaleshelled/README.md

 # whaleshell
-project for the +STEM internship at Northwest Vista College
+Project for the +STEM internship at Northwest Vista College